 Results of the verification are shown in the CFA Management Console › Clients › Summary.
 They include a boot detection screenshot and a boot status.

+For Linux, only boot detection screenshot is available.
 Boot status can also be unavailable for some Windows localizations.

 |Successful||Backup was successfully checked and booted by the boot verification service|